-The benchmark market index for each of the funds is a composite benchmark.
-This is determined by using the benchmark market index for each asset class and combining the index returns based on each fund's Target Asset Allocation weighting to each asset class for the relevant period.
+The benchmark market index for most of the Funds is a composite benchmark.
+This is determined by using the benchmark market index for each asset class and combining the index returns based on each Fund's target asset allocation weighting to each asset class for the relevant period.

-See the SIPO for more information on benchmarks and Target Asset Allocation weightings.
+See the SIPO for more information on benchmarks and target asset allocation weightings.

-The performance of the funds compared with their relevant composite benchmark will be provided in the Manager's Fund Updates.
-See generatekiwisaver.co.nz/fund-updates.
+The performance of the Funds compared with their relevant composite benchmark will be provided in the fund updates.
+See generatewealth.co.nz/kiwisaver/fund-updates.